nwesterhausen/valheim-discordconnector/Metadata/README.md

 Fixes:

 - Handles the edge case when a toggle was enabled but the text in 'messages' for that toggle was blank, the plugin would crash. (e.g. if 'send shout' toggle was `true` but the 'shout message' was blank, in prior versions this would crash the plugin)

-### Version 1.7.1

-Fixes:

-- Ignore player regex was matching everything if not set.
-Now if it is not set, it will match nothing.
-- Player shout messages were not including enough information for formatting.
-Now they properly include steamId and shout text.

-### Version 1.7.0

-Features:

-- New variable available for messages: `%PLAYER_STEAMID%` which gets replaced with the player's Steam ID

-### Version 1.6.1

-Fixes:

-- Errors when accessing the ignored players regex

-There was a typo that was affecting the way the config file was read.
-I didn't run into this in my testing on Windows but was able to duplicate this on Linux after it was reported.
-Thank you to those who reported this.

-### Version 1.6.0

-Finally a new release!
-This on is mainly some small features and bugfixes from the github issues backlog.

-Features:

-- New configuration setting, "Ignored Players (Regex)" lets you specify a regular expression to ignore players.
-- Configuration is reloaded when a change is detected.
-- The records database is saved in the BepInEx config directory.

-Fixes:

-- Handle exceptions that occur when checking the public IP from ipify.org
-- Fully quality the records database to avoid any possible conflicts

-Breaking Changes:

-- Removed conversion code which would convert `records.json` into `records.db`.

-  If you need to make use of that automatic conversion, load the 1.5.3 version of the plugin once before upgrading.

 Full changelog history available on the
 [Github repository](https://github.com/nwesterhausen/valheim-discordconnector/blob/main/Metadata/CHANGELOG.md)